 DevOps also emphasizes using automation and monitoring tools to ensure that software systems are working as intended and to resolve any issues that arise quickly.

-In other terms, by breaking down the traditional silos between development (Dev) and operations (Ops) teams, DevOps enables organizations to move faster and respond more quickly to evolving market and customer needs.
+In other terms, by breaking down the traditional silos between development (Dev) and operations (Ops) teams, DevOps, including DevOps as a service, enables organizations to move faster and respond more quickly to evolving market and customer needs.
 The result is higher-quality software that is delivered faster, with fewer bugs and less downtime, providing a better experience for clients.

 The fundamental principles and practices of DevOps include:

 The benefits of DevOps are substantial.
 The 2020 DevOps Trends Survey by Atlassian found that almost all (99%) respondents reported that DevOps positively impacted their organization.

 Here are the most common benefits of DevOps: